Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 2. Name the file `stock-01.json`.
 3. Copy and paste the contents below into the new file.

-The mocked response is between lines 44 to 59.
+The mocked responses are between lines 38 to 59 for `GET stock/historical`, and from lines 86 to 103 for `GET stock/closing`.

 Stock API spec example: